November is FLM, not to be confused with FML – though many of us sometimes feel that way about money.

 Wants – 30% should include dining out, streaming subscriptions, trips to the movies, shopping sprees, and travel.
 “Wants” can make our life more entertaining.

-Savings – 20% of your net income should be allocated to saving and investments, such as a TFSA, RRSP, and creating an emergency budget.
+Savings – 20% of your net income should be allocated to saving and investments, such as a TFSA, RRSP, and creating a backup budget.

 If you haven’t already, opening a Tax-Free Savings Account (TFSA) is smart financial move.
 A TFSA makes saving a whole lot easier!
 Launched in 2009, a TFSA allows Canadians who are 18 and older with a valid social insurance number put money aside tax-free.
 Any contributions and income earned in the account (such as investments and capital gains) are tax-free, even when withdrawn.8